 - congestion or runny nose

 - nausea, vomiting or diarrhea.

-If unable to go home, and the student lives on campus, they will be relocated to an isolation room.
-The student’s roommate and any intimate partner(s), from 48 hours prior to symptom onset until isolation, will be quarantined.
+Students that live on campus will be relocated to a designated isolation room.
+Direct roommates (shares a bedroom) and any intimate partner(s), from 48 hours prior to symptom onset until isolation, will be quarantined pending test results.